siers/nix-gitignore/README.md

     gitignoreFilter = ign: root: filterPattern (gitignoreToPatterns ign) root;

+#### `.gitignore` files in subdirectories

+If you wish to use a filter that would search for `.gitignore` files in subdirectories, just like git does by default, use this function.

+    gitignoreFilterRecursiveSource = filter: patterns: root:
+    gitignoreRecursiveSource = gitignoreFilterSourcePure (_: _: true);

 ## Testing

 I highly recommend taking a look at the test files